postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-http-requests.md

 1. Go to the **Via Proxy** tab of the **Capture Requests** window.

 1. Select **Save Responses for Requests** to save each request's responses.
-They will be saved alongside the captured requests.
+They will be saved along with the captured requests.

     > In responses with a `content-type` containing images, audio, or video, content is intercepted but not captured.
 The only information captured is response headers, time taken, and the status code.
 1. Select **Capture Cookies** if you want to capture cookies in addition to requests during the debug session.